nicholaspark09/ssr/ssr-simple/LLM_CONTEXT.md

 Ask yourself:
 1. Is this a full screen? → Use Scaffold with LazyColumn content
 2. Does it need to scroll? → Use LazyColumn
+3. Is this tabular data with rows/columns? → Use Table
-3. Should items be horizontal? → Use Row
+4. Should items be horizontal? → Use Row
-4. Should items be vertical? → Use Column
+5. Should items be vertical? → Use Column
-5. Do items overlap/stack? → Use Box
+6. Do items overlap/stack? → Use Box
-6. Does it need visual separation? → Use Cards with elevation
+7. Does it need visual separation? → Use Cards with elevation
-7. Should content be centered? → Use appropriate alignment in modifier
+8. Should content be centered? → Use appropriate alignment in modifier
-8. Are there interactive elements? → Add Buttons with actions
+9. Are there interactive elements? → Add Buttons with actions or cell/row actions in Tables

+**When to use Table:**
+- Displaying structured data (reports, lists, inventories)
+- Comparing data across categories
+- Showing financial data, analytics, or statistics
+- Employee directories, product catalogs, order lists
+- Any grid-like data presentation with headers

 Then generate the JSON accordingly, ensuring all properties are valid and colors are in hex format.